tallforasmurf/CrInPy/craftinginterpreters/Readme.md

 A bit more awkward, for sure.
 OTOH, the Java class implements a rather verbose `toString()` method, while I can just override the default `__str__()` method for the same output.

 However, the class initializer can specify its token type argument as a type, where (see above) mine are just ints.
 Also its `toString()` can display `type` as its name e.g. COMMA where mine can't, without I set up some kind of name-to-value map.
 I need to rethink the use of Enum for TokenType.

+The Scanner (Sections 4.5-4.7)

+I have implemented the complete code now, and run it successfully against the simple lexeme test files in Nystrom's repo.
+I made one significant change.
+In his Scanner.java, the scanner reports errors by invoking `Lox.error()`, a function defined in the main module.
+I copied the `error()` function in my plox.py module.
+However, it isn't practical for code in Scanner.py to refer back to plox.py.
+Python namespaces don't work that way.

+In section 4.1.1 Nystrom says,

+> Ideally, we would have an actual abstraction, some kind of "ErrorReporter" interface that gets passed to the scanner and parser so that we can swap out different reporting strategies.

+So I did that; i.e. I changed Scanner so that besides a string of text it accepts a reference to an error reporting function.
+In plox.py I pass the `error` reference so Scanner can call it in the two (2) places it reports an error.
+Also I extended error reporting to include not just a line number but a character position in the line.
+That required noting the source index of the latest newline seen, so that the offset into that line could be calculated.
+Trivial extra code.

+I changed the error reporting for string literals as well.
+There's really only one possible error in a string, the absence of a terminator.
+That won't be found until the scanner has sucked up all the text to EOF.
+At which point it reports the error as happening on the line number where EOF happened.
+Which could be a long way from where the orphan opening quote was.
+So I saved the line number and start position of the opening quote, and when reporting the "unterminated quote" error, give that position, not the EOF position.